rabbitmq/workloads/resiliency/README.md

 This is as far as RabbitMQ is concerned and regardless of the RabbitMQ client library we use.

 But what happens when our message consumer logic throws an exception while processing the message? or what happens with [poisonous messages](https://docs.microsoft.com/en-us/dotnet/framework/wcf/feature-details/poison-message-handling)?
 Spring AMQP will automatically reject and requeue all the messages the consumer failed to consume (i.e. threw an exception) except for those poisonous messages which are discarded.
 [Spring AMQP docs](https://docs.spring.io/spring-amqp/reference/html/_reference.html#exception-handling) explains which failures are treated as poisonous message.
-It is recommended that you configure the queue with [dead-letter exchange](https://www.rabbitmq.com/dlx.html) so that they are not entire lost.
+It is recommended that you configure the queue with [dead-letter exchange](https://www.rabbitmq.com/dlx.html) so that they are not entirely lost.

 Be aware that a poisonous message originated due to some business exception will be constantly delivered draining lots of resources in the broker, in the network and in the consumer application.
 Here we have 2 options: